-For teachers, analytics provide a key to unlocking student success.
+For teachers, education analytics provide a key to unlocking student success.
 Gathering data on the way students respond to different approaches, such as different styles of delivering information or different ways to structure classes, provides meaningful insights into how students learn best and ultimately reveals the most effective methods to support their achievement.

 With a clear picture of how their students learn, teachers are able to implement informed personalisation, adapting the context and style of classes to suit their pupils.
 Ongoing assessment of student achievements provides a clear picture of whether and where their interventions are working, and where they are not.
 Furthermore, analysis of student outcomes determines which students are thriving and which need additional support.
-Using analytics, teachers can better divide their time and dedicate resources to helping those who need it.
+Using education analytics, teachers can better divide their time and dedicate resources to helping those who need it.

 Using descriptive analytics, which explore past data to identify trends, teachers can ascertain which of their methods have worked best over time.
 The same data can support teachers to predict outcomes, using prescriptive analytics.
 In the classroom, teachers can use this approach to provide students with predicted grades and motivate them, as well as to determine the best approach in a given set of circumstances.